Follow The Impact

 John P. Craine House / Fairbanks Collaboration – The Next Generation at Risk

 This new and innovative partnership between Craine House and Fairbanks, “Parenting Education and Interventions for Substance Impacted Mothers and their Children” addressed substance abuse issues of incarcerated women and their children.
 They were successful in reaching their ultimate goal in preparing the families for success–both in the present and the future– while breaking the cycle of substance abuse and incarceration that plagues too many Indianapolis families.

 Grant Award 2006

 On June 27, 2006 Impact 100 Greater Indianapolis had the opportunity to put their “one woman one vote” philosophy into practice for the first time.
-After months of studying 123 central Indiana nonprofits’ grant requests Wishard Memorial Foundation (now Eskenazi) was selected as the group’s 2006 grant recipient.
+After months of studying 123 central Indiana nonprofits’ grant requests Wishard Memorial Foundation (now Eskenazi) was selected as the group’s 2006 Change-Maker Grant recipient.

 A check totaling $152,000 was awarded to fund the Pecar Health Center Pharmacy.
 The Center is one of nine community-based clinics operated by Wishard Health Services and IU Medical Group-Primary Care that provides a variety of health-related services to predominantly underserved residents in the northwest side of Indianapolis.
 Last year the facility served over 10,000 patients and has an expected growth of 20 percent in 2006.
 The goal is for Pecar to be a “medical home” by providing a full array of services, including primary and preventative care, disease screening and control, dental care and mental health services.